cougargrades/web/README.md

 - `make`
 - Grade data (only one is required):
     - in CSV format with the schema seen in `schema/sample.csv`
-- At least 1-2GB in space (Docker images large)
+- At least 1-2GB in space (Docker images are large)

 ## Running
-- cd `cougar-grades/`
+- `cd cougar-grades/`
-- Build importer docker image: `make importer`
+- Generate SQLite and SQL files: `./generate.sh [directory with csvfiles | csvfile] --cleanup`
-- Generate SQLite and SQL files: `./export-sql.sh load [directory with csvfiles | csvfile]`
+    - `records.db` and a `records.sql` files will be copied to `cougar-grades/` before deleting the container and images generated
-- A `records.db` and a `records.sql` file will be available.
+- TBD

 ## Inspiration
 - anex.us/grades/ (author unknown)